The FAFSA Verification Process

 - Login to fafsa.gov to “Make FAFSA Corrections"

-- On the FAFSA, in the Financial Information section, click “Link to IRS’”
+- In the Financial Information section of the FAFSA, click “Link to IRS’”

-- On the IRS website, fill out the form and click on “Transfer my tax information into the FAFSA”
+- At the IRS site, fill out the form and click on “Transfer my tax information into the FAFSA”

 IRS Tax Transcript Request Process

-Tax filers selected for verification and unable to use the IRS Data Retrieval may request a Tax Return Transcript (not an Account Transcript) of their 2012 tax return from the IRS in one of three ways.
+Tax filers selected for verification in the 2021-22 academic year who are unable to use the IRS Data Retrieval must request a Tax Return Transcript (NOT an Account Transcript) of their 2019 tax return from the IRS.
+This may be done in one of three ways:

-1. Request one electronically on the IRS website:
+1. Request one online from the IRS website

-Note: For electronic filers, a 2013 IRS Tax Return Transcript may be requested from the IRS within 2-3 weeks after the return has been accepted by the IRS.
-The 2013 IRS Tax Return Transcript for those who who file paper returns may take up to 8-10 weeks to be available.
+Note on Timing: Electronic filing-an IRS Tax Return Transcript may be requested within 2-3 weeks after the tax return has been accepted by the IRS.
+Paper filing- may take up to 8 weeks after the paper tax return was filed.

 We are required to resolve any discrepancies found during verification.
-As a result, your financial aid package can increase or decrease after verification is completed.
+As a result, the amount and type of your financial aid can change after verification is completed.